Berntsen offers the following styles of aluminum concrete survey markers for use in concrete or rock:

 The "RT" style concrete marker is a variation on the concrete disc theme and is available in a 3-1/2" (89mm) diameter.
 The RT1 offers more resistance to twisting and features four legs.

 Orbital formed from solid 6000 series aluminum bar.

 The CAPMAG ceramic magnet can be used with concrete markers to assure easy detection of the mark by a magnetic locator.
 Dimensions are 1/2" (13 mm) in diameter & 1/4" (6 mm) long.
-Can be located up to four feet deep with a magnetic locator.
+Can be located up to 6 to 12 inches deep with a magnetic locator, depending on soil conditions.

 For Aluminum Concrete marker installation instructions Click Here

 In high purity form, aluminum is a soft and ductile metal.
 Aluminum of 99 percent or higher purity has many applications but has very low structural strength.
 Most commercial applications for aluminum require greater strength than can be achieved with high purity aluminum.
 Additional strength is achieved in aluminum by adding other elements to produce alloys.
 These elements, either alone, or in combination impart strength to the metal.
 Additional strengthening is also possible by means of heat treating techniques or other processes such as cold forging.
 (Cold forging provides only a moderate increase in strengthening high purity 1000 Series aluminum; 1000 Series aluminum is not heat-treatable).
 Commercially pure aluminum components can also function like anodes used to protect buried pipelines and sacrifice themselves to protect the (iron or steel) pipe.